Nick Kellogg: Recruitment

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Ohio Commit List for 2010".
+Rivals.; "Scout.com: Men's Basketball Recruiting".
+Scout.; "Ohio Basketball Recruiting 2010".
+ESPN.; "Scout.com Team Recruiting Rankings".
+Scout.; "2010 Team Ranking".
+Rivals.;

 Overview

 Kellogg was a four-year starter for the Ohio Bobcats men's basketball team, helping the Bobcats win the MAC tournament in 2012.
 In the 2013–14 season, he set the school record for career 3 point shots made (previously held by former teammate D. J. Cooper) in his final regular season game as a Bobcat versus Miami (OH).
 Kellogg later broke the same record for the Mid-American Conference (MAC) in the first round MAC tournament win over Ball State.
 During his career at Ohio, Kellogg participated in the NCAA tournament (2012) ending in the "Sweet Sixteen", NIT (2013), and the CIT (2011 and 2014).

 Kellogg played in the 2014 Portsmouth Invitational Tournament.
 He was 1 of 64 seniors in the NCAA invited to participate.